Artheanos/LN-Payments/webservice/README.md

 directory.

 Initial launch of _bitcoind_ in Testnet will require around an hour and will take up to 30 GB of disk space.
-When the blockchain is fully downloaded, you must obtain tls certificate and macaroon from lightning node.
+When the blockchain is fully downloaded, you must obtain a tls certificate and macaroon from lightning node.
 You can do it by executing the following commands in the project root directory (or the directory containing server executable file):
 ```bash
 docker cp lnd:/root/.lnd/tls.cert .